Adekabang/DigitalID/VERIFICATION_FLOW.md

 await verificationContract.confirmVerification(verificationId, true, resultMetadata, expirationTime);
 ```

-When a verification expires, the identity will maintain its verification level until explicitly downgraded or re-verified.
+When a verification expires, the identity will maintain its verification level until explicitly downgraded or re-verified.Oracle API documentation is now available at http://localhost:3030/docs